ItalyPaleAle/svelte-spa-router/UPGRADING.md

 ### New `wrap` method

 The `wrap` method exported by `svelte-spa-router` has been deprecated.
-Even though it remains available and functional (albeit showing a warning), it will be removed in a later version of the router.
+Even though it remains available and functional (albeit showing a warning in the console), it will be removed in a later version of the router.

 Please use the new `wrap` method exported by `svelte-spa-router/wrap` instead.
 This method's signature accepts a single argument which is an object of properties.
 It adds support for many other features too, such as dynamically-imported routes.